fleetdm/fleet/handbook/community.md

 2. Item two
 ```

-On the Fleet website this ordered list would be rendered as:
+On the Fleet website, this ordered list would be rendered as:

 1. Item one